-Each student is expected to complete 30 to 45 minutes of DREAMBOX at home every week.This is a Lake Central expectation, for all students in Second Grade.
+Each student is expected to complete 30 to 45 minutes or at least 5 lessons of DREAMBOX at home every week.This is a Lake Central expectation, for all students in Second Grade.
 I will be monitoring students' progress weekly.
 It is not just the minutes that count, however, it is the number of LESSONS being completed.
 This is providing the DIFFERNTIATION each child needs to grow in Math skills. **Parents, please monitor your child to see that he/she is not spending too much time in the Arcade or personalizing the Avatar.

 Multiplication--Starting in December, we will be working on Multiplication timed tests in Advanced Math.
 Each student is working at his/her own pace.
 There is no daily worksheet, as with addition and subtraction, which means each student has to practice on his/her own in whatever way best suits his/her learning style.
 We are currently doing the timed tests almost daily.
 An excellent online resource is www.multiplication.com.
 The tests are randomly generated at the level you choose, and then are timed and graded for you.
 Use the keyboard number pad to improve your speed.

 TechCoachCorner2--This site has links for ALL of our Math Topic Chapters and skill practice.
 Choose the links listed under Interactive Websites for free online games.
 REALLY GOOD!!

 XtraMath.org Work your way up from Addition, to Subtraction, to Multiplication, and Division by the end of the school year!!

 Here are some websites that can help with math fact practice.

 K - 3 Online Math Games

 Mr. Myers Online Math Test yourself online--some are timed, all are scored.
 This is an awesome site!

 IXL Third Grade Math Another awesome site, this broken down into the individual skill lessons we did this year.
 Activities are scored and timed.